mollie/gambio/README.md

  6. **Check if there is any information in the logfile `Toolbox` » `Show logs`**

 # Release notes
+*1.0.5*
+- Bugfix: Fix issues with mollie components when it is only payment method.
+- Bugfix: Restock product quantity, recalculate delivery status and reset article status when order is canceled during the checkout due to failed payment.
+- Bugfix: Add assets files on the checkout for Honeygrid theme.

 *1.0.4*
 - Bugfix: Use first available language for status name fallback instead of English.